• Skip to main content

 • Whole Peppercorns - Black peppercorns

-• Garlic – whole cloves with the ends trimmed off.
+• Garlic - whole garlic cloves with the ends trimmed off.
 You can definitely use more or less (or none at all) depending on your level of love for garlic.

 • Dill - fresh sprigs of dill can't be beat, but you can make perfectly delicious green bean pickles without it if you like.